1999 (Cassius album)

 1999 is the debut studio album by French electronic music duo Cassius, released on 25 January 1999 by Virgin Records.

 Background

 The album was written and produced by Cassius members Philippe Zdar and Boombass.

-1999 reached number 28 in the UK Albums Chart.
-As of September 2006 the album has shipped 260,000 units worldwide according to their label.
+1999 reached number 28 on the UK Albums Chart.
+As of September 2006, the album has shipped 260,000 units worldwide according to their label.

 Reception

 John Bush of AllMusic qualified the album as "A sleek and intelligent dance record", while James P. Wisdom of Pitchfork wrote: "Maybe I need some coke to truly delight in the seething vacancy of 1999, but I'm pretty sure that it's clearly not happening."

+The title track ranked number 26 on the 1999 year-end to Music & Medias Border Breakers, a European airplay chart for performances outside of a song's country of label signing.